zpeng27/EAGLE/README.md

-# EAGLE (a deep framework based on bipartitE grAph learninG for anomaLy dEtection)
+# When Bipartite Graph Learning Meets Anomaly Detection in Attributed Networks: Understand Abnormalities from Each Attribute [Neural Networks' 2025]

-When Bipartite Graph Learning Meets Anomaly Detection in Attributed Networks: Understand Abnormalities from Each Attribute (Peng, Z, Wang, Y, Lin, Q, Dong, B, & Shen, C, Neural Networks 2025): [https://doi.org/10.1016/j.neunet.2025.107194](https://doi.org/10.1016/j.neunet.2025.107194)
+This is the official PyTorch implementation of ''When Bipartite Graph Learning Meets Anomaly Detection in Attributed Networks: Understand Abnormalities from Each Attribute'' (Peng, Z, Wang, Y, Lin, Q, Dong, B, & Shen, C, Neural Networks 2025): [https://doi.org/10.1016/j.neunet.2025.107194](https://doi.org/10.1016/j.neunet.2025.107194)

 ![image](https://github.com/zpeng27/EAGLE/blob/main/eagle.png)

 The code is presented in an easy-to-understand pattern.
-You could further optimize it.
+You could further optimize it based on your own needs.

 ## Requirements
 numpy>=1.23.5